mdbrown/survAccuracyMeasures/README.md

-Estimate all measures, using asymptotic normality to estimate standard errors.
+Estimate all measures, using the bootstrap to estimate standard errors.
 First we obtain non-parametric estimates using double inverse probablity weighting:

 ```r